etcd-io/etcd/Documentation/op-guide/security.md

 `--key-file=<path>`: Key for the certificate.
 Must be unencrypted.

 `--client-cert-auth`: When this is set etcd will check all incoming HTTPS requests for a client certificate signed by the trusted CA, requests that don't supply a valid client certificate will fail.
+If [authentication][auth] is enabled, the certificate provides credentials for the user name given by the Common Name field.

 `--trusted-ca-file=<path>`: Trusted certificate authority.